+If you are considering a career as a professional dog trainer, you may have chosen a great time to do that.
 Dog trainers have seen increasing demand for their services in recent years, and the amount of money spent on pets is currently at an all-time high.
-Are you considering a career as a professional dog trainer?
-Here are some of the best reasons for working in this particular canine career path:
+There are several reasons you may wish to take up this career.

 No Degree Required